Keerthy Suresh

+Her portrayal of Savitri in the biopic Mahanati earned her the Filmfare Award and National Film Award for Best Actress.
+She won another Filmfare Best Actress award for the action film Dasara (2023).
+She is married to Antony Thattil.

-Early life
+Early life and background

-Keerthy was born on 17 October 1992 in Madras (now Chennai), Tamil Nadu, India.
-Her father G. Suresh Kumar is a filmmaker of Malayali descent, while her mother Menaka is an actress of Tamil origin.
+Keerthy Suresh was born on 17 October 1992 in Thiruvananthapuram, Kerala.
+Her father, G. Suresh Kumar, is a filmmaker of Malayali Nair origin while her mother Menaka is an actress of Tamil Iyengar origin.
 She has an elder sister Revathy Suresh.

 Until class four, Keerthy did her schooling in Chennai, Tamil Nadu.
-She then studied in Kendriya Vidyalaya, Pattom, Thiruvananthapuram before coming back to Chennai to join the Pearl Academy, where she completed her degree in fashion design.
-She also spent time on an exchange program in Scotland for four months, before completing a two-month internship in London.
+She then studied in Kendriya Vidyalaya, Pattom, Kerala before coming back to Chennai to join the Pearl Academy, where she completed her degree in fashion design.
 Despite making a career in acting, she has stated that she was also "seriously considering a career in designing".
-Keerthy also knows to play the violin.
+Keerthy also plays the violin.

 Career

-Early work (2000–2017)
+Child actress (2000–2005)

 In the early 2000s, Keerthy worked as a child actress in a few of her father's productions, such as Pilots (2000), Achaneyanenikkishtam (2001) and Kuberan (2002) and some television serials.
+In 2004, she produced the Malayalam comedy film Vettam, alongside her mother Menaka and sister Revathy Sureshkumar.